Bruce Springsteen: 1964–1974: Early career

 After seeing Springsteen's performance at the Harvard Square Theater in 1974, music critic Jon Landau wrote that he "saw rock and roll future, and its name is Bruce Springsteen."
 Springsteen met Landau in Boston a month prior and the two became close friends; Landau subsequently became the co-producer of Springsteen's next album, Born to Run, in February 1975.
 As Springsteen's last-ditch effort at a commercially viable record, Springsteen became bogged down in the recording process while striving for a "Wall of Sound" production.
 When his manager, Mike Appel, orchestrated the release of an early mix of "Born to Run" to nearly a dozen radio stations, anticipation built toward the album's release.

 The album took over 14 months to record, with six months spent recording "Born to Run" alone.
 E Street Band members David Sancious and Ernest Carter departed after "Born to Run" was completed, and were replaced by Roy Bittan and Max Weinberg on piano and drums, respectively.
 Springsteen battled with anger and frustration throughout the sessions, saying he heard "sounds in [his] head" that he could not explain to the others in the studio.
 He also dealt with two producers who had opposing views.
 During the recording of "Tenth Avenue Freeze-Out", Steven Van Zandt conceived the horn parts for the horn players on the spot in the studio after Springsteen and Bittan had failed to write proper ones by the time the players arrived to record.
 He joined the E Street Band shortly thereafter.
 Mixing for Born to Run lasted until July 20, 1975, just before a concert tour began.

 Born to Run was mastered while the band was on the road.
 Springsteen was furious at the initial acetate, throwing it into the swimming pool of the hotel he was staying at.
-He contemplated scrapping the entire project and re-recording it live before he was stopped by Landau.
-Springsteen was sent multiple mixes as he was on the road and rejected all of them until August when he approved the final one.
+He contemplated scrapping the entire project and re-recording it live before he was stopped from doing so by Landau.
+Springsteen was sent multiple mixes while he was on the road and rejected each of them until August, when he approved the final mix.